LukeCampardo/LucasCampardo/README.md

 My name is Lucas Campardo and I am a student of bachelor's degree of Computer Engineering

 I'm currently learning C at my college and Java for my own decision.
-My focus is backend but I like to study something about embedded systems and SO.
+My focus is backend but I like to study something about frontend and Linux.

 In my laptop, I have Windows 11 installed and I use Debian 11 on VirtualBox and Debian on WSL2